-I love lazier mornings, reading aloud in the afternoons, cousins and friends coming over to play, visiting the community pool, and planning weekend trips.
+I love more relaxed mornings, reading aloud in the afternoons, cousins and friends coming over to play, visiting the water park, and planning weekend adventures.

 But to support all that relaxing, I also have to put summer routines in place to keep everything running smoothly so that we don’t come home from the pool and have nothing to eat or that our house is a disaster that isn’t fun to spend time in.

 These six summer routines help keep me sane and more of a fun mom than I would be otherwise.

 Six Summer Routines that are Keeping Me Sane